martinsufiofb/LifeStyl/README.md

 **Required Must-have Stories**

-* App interacts with a database (e.g. Parse)
+* App interacts with a database (Parse)
-* App integrates with at least one SDK (e.g. Google Maps SDK, Facebook SDK) or API (that you didn’t learn about in CodePath)
+* App integrates with an SDK (Google Maps SDK)
 * User can log in/log out of app
 * User can sign up with a new user profile
 * App has multiple views
-* App uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
+* App uses gesture (double tap to like)
 * App incorporates at least one external library to add visual polish
-* App uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
+* App uses animation (fade in/out, animating a view growing and shrinking)